-The medals are produced by a dedicated ‘Medal Cell’, staffed by highly skilled craftsmen and women who all have an inspiring passion for their work.
-The Royal Mint liaises directly with the diverse organisations that award the medals.
-On occasion we are honoured to deal directly with the Queen or Prince Philip, both of whom take a keen interest in medals.
-Our Museum also holds historic documents and artefacts that add fascinating background to the story of medals at The Royal Mint.
-You can find out more about that on The Royal Mint Museum website.
+Medals are produced in a dedicated ‘Medal Cell’, staffed by highly skilled craftsmen and women who all have an inspiring passion for their work.
+The Royal Mint liaises directly with the diverse organisations that issue the medals, awards and honours.
+On occasion we are honoured to deal directly with Her Majesty The Queen or HRH The Prince Philip, Duke of Edinburgh both of whom take a keen interest in medals.
+Our Museum also holds historic documents and artifacts that add fascinating background to the story of medals at The Royal Mint.

 If you’ve ever won a medal, been awarded a Military or Royal Honour or own a beautiful coin, you will undoubtedly want to keep it looking as beautiful as the day you proudly acquired it.

 But now you and Usain Bolt, Mo Farah, thousands of military and civilian heroes and others have a problem in common – how to keep that precious and beautiful piece of metallic art sparkling.
 Continue reading →